Young Bussey: Early life

 Ruey Young Bussey was born in Timpson, Texas, the youngest of Katherine Lee "Katie" Bussey (née Hughes) and Thomas Wade "Tom" Bussey's 13 children.
 The family later moved to Humble, located near Houston.
 Tom worked several odd jobs, before landing a supervisory position at a firm that manufactured train equipment.
 However, he abandoned the family in 1928, and later died in March 1935.
-When Katie became the head of the household, Young worked to help to support the family by delivering milk, waking up at 3:00 AM to walk his delivery route.
+When Katie became the head of the household, Young worked to help support his family by delivering milk, waking up at 3:00 AM to walk his delivery route.

 Bussey excelled at sports, such as football, baseball, boxing, wrestling, swimming, diving, water polo, track and his favorite, basketball.
 By age 12, he had become so coordinated that his teacher had to “rig” the softball teams during recess in an attempt to prevent him from dominating the game.
 As a teenager, Bussey attended San Jacinto High School, where his athletic skills and brash antics drew large crowds at games and attracted the attention of local sports writers.
 His classmates at San Jacinto included Walter Cronkite and Denton Cooley.